-The aquatic instrument infrastructure (AIS) is located within the 1 km stream reach.
-The instrument infrastructure consists of one sensor set equivalent to that installed in wadeable streams.
-Further infrastructure consists of a meteorological station located in the riparian zone and a suite of up to eight instrumented groundwater wells located within the 200 m permitted boundary.
-All observational sampling (AOS) takes place within the 1 km stream reach.
+The AIS sensors are located within the 1 km stream reach.
+The instrument infrastructure consists of one sensor set equivalent to the S2 station installed in wadeable streams.
+Further infrastructure consists of a meteorological station located in the riparian zone and a suite of up to eight instrumented shallow groundwater wells located within the 200 m permitted boundary.
+All AOS activities take place within the 1 km stream reach.